Agents API Reference¶

 Factory for creating report generation agents.

-This agent handles ALL report generation and visualization across different analysis types: - Chemotype analysis reports - GTM density reports - GTM activity/SAR reports - Autoencoder generation reports - Combined/custom reports
+This agent handles ALL report generation and visualization across different analysis types: - Chemotype analysis reports - GTM density reports - GTM activity/SAR reports - Molecular designer generation reports - Combined/custom reports

 Separation of Concerns: Analysis agents produce structured data, Report Generator handles presentation.